wangbingjie/blast/docs/dev_running_blast.rst

 -----------------

 Once in the top level blast directory, start the docker containers.
-This command brings upp the full blast stack,
+This command brings up the full blast stack,

 .. code:: none